jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can't explain it either.
 But I can help you understand politics today.

-Because the dawn of every new age is the same.
-Idealistic inventors create a flood of new technologies, and a wealthy establishment fights to maintain its control over society.

-Innovators and establishment both want their philosophy to click with the people and become the ruling philosophy.
-The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
-At the same time, inventors distribute new technology to lure people away from the past.
+Because the dawn of every new age is always the same.
+Idealistic inventors create a flood of new technologies.
+And a wealthy establishment uses the rules of the old philosophy to persuade, or force, the people to keep them in power.
+Inventors don't stop, and keep distributing new technology to lure people away from the past.

+At first the new tools, products, and services are more like toys.
+But as the technology improves, it starts replacing the levers of power in society.
+And, when a new philosophy is written telling people to use modern technology to update all of society's operations, from power generation, to education, a fork in the road of a civilization created.

-And here is when everyone on Main Street makes a huge choice.
+Because with two philosophies to choose from, old and new, everyone on Main Street makes the choice of a lifetime.

-Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
+Does the regular person help the protagonists evolve civilization by using modern tools to upgrade how they live their lives?
 Or, does the average person let the antagonists hold back progress by following old lifestyles and rules?

-If you stay out of the fight, you support the establishment by keeping things the way they are.
+If you stay out of the fight, you support the antagonists by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
 Which means you're basically an extra watching your civilization as if it was a movie you can't control.
-However, if you grab hold of the new levers of power, you're a player god, playing the game of civilization.
+However, if you rally behind the protagonists, and grab hold of the new levers of power, you're a player god, playing the game of civilization.

-Player gods help evolve their society.
+Player gods work to evolve their society.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

 And everyone on Main Street today makes a choice.
 Do they step up and help the heroes or not?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.

 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Evil things like debt and depression, hatred and hunger, wars, and pandemics, only stay away if we keep evolving our technology and culture.
+Truly evil things like debt and depression, hatred and hunger, wars and pandemics, only stay away if we keep evolving our technology and culture.

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy.
-One that teaches us how great the world will be when we finally control the Internet Age levers of power as player gods.
+One that teaches us how great the world will be, for everyone, when our civilization finally clicks "upgrade" on the Internet Age.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>